owl73/westmarch-landol/class/wizard/illusionist.md

 R: 50' T: creature or object D: [sum] rounds

 Target phases out and becomes unable to affect the world in any way except visually.
-It stands or �oats like an illusion until the spell concludes.
+It stands or floats like an illusion until the spell concludes.
 Not even magic can affect the target.
 If they would be in a solid object when the spell expires, they are harmlessly shunted into the nearest open space.
 The maximum